DenJens/Hangfire.Documentation/configuration/using-dashboard.rst

 Using Dashboard
 ================

-Hangfire Dashboard is a place where you could find all the information about your background jobs.
-It is written as an OWIN middleware (if you are not familiar with OWIN, don't worry), so you can plug it into your ASP.NET, ASP.NET MVC, Nancy, ServiceStack application as well as use `OWIN Self-Host <http://www.asp.net/web-api/overview/hosting-aspnet-web-api/use-owin-to-self-host-web-api>`_ feature to host Dashboard inside console applications or in Windows Services.
+Hangfire Dashboard is a place where you can find all the information about your background jobs.
+It is written as an OWIN middleware (if you are not familiar with OWIN, do not worry), so you can plug it into your ASP.NET, ASP.NET MVC, Nancy, ServiceStack application as well as use `OWIN Self-Host <http://www.asp.net/web-api/overview/hosting-aspnet-web-api/use-owin-to-self-host-web-api>`_ feature to host Dashboard inside console applications or in Windows Services.

 .. contents::
    :local: